 Day 2: London

-This morning you’ll take a trip to Buckingham Palace where you’ll be able to see the Crown Jewels.
-Take a walk up The Mall to Trafalgar Square.
-Head to the National Portrait Gallery and see the great, the good and the bad of British history.
+This morning you’ll take a trip to Buckingham Palace where you’ll see the Changing of the Guards.
+Take a walk up The Mall to Trafalgar Square and visit the National Portrait Gallery.
+Here you’ll see the great, the good and the bad of British history.

 Enjoy afternoon tea at The Savoy.